 The protection and preservation of the corridor's intrinsic resources are critical to designation and the long-term viability of the scenic corridor.
 The base for protection and preservation are the numerous existing local, state, and federal regulations that apply to road, building, and natural areas along the corridor.
 In addition, public and private agreements and acquisition activities supplement the goals and intentions of existing regulations.
+These agreements and acquisition activities are with the local, state and federal government agencies.
+An example can be found in the Funding section under Green Horizon Land Trust.

 In 2009, The FDOT completed the Ridge Scenic Highway Bicycle/Pedestrian Master Plan.
 The primary focus of the master plan is to identify missing links in the existing bicycle/pedestrian pathways that connect the numerous towns, communities, and major attractors along the Lake Wales Ridge.
 The plan also provides recommended improvements along with associated costs to eliminate these gaps in connectivity.
-Listed below are projects implemented from the Bicycle/Pedestrian Master Plan.
+Listed below in the funding section are sidewalk and trail projects implemented from the Bicycle/Pedestrian Master Plan.